thanos-io/thanos/docs/proposals-accepted/202107-protobuf-openapi-httpapi.md

 - Auto-generate documentation with OpenAPI3 specification.
 - Generate server code from API specification (OpenAPI3 or protobuf).
 - Define all configuration potentially in protobuf too: https://github.com/openproto/protoconfig.
-- Optionally we would like to have them on the index page on every Thanos component server.

 ## **Non-Goals**

-- Not define Thanos gRPC APIs in protobuf specification.
+- Don't mix gRPC with HTTP APIs in the same protobuf package

 ## **How**

 - Define Thanos APIs in protobuf specification.
 - Generate OpenAPI from protobuf with gnostic extension.
 - Generate documentation from OpenAPI with [swagger](https://github.com/swagger-api/swagger-codegen).
-- Generate server API client and server stubs potentially from OpenAPI with [swagger](https://github.com/swagger-api/swagger-codegen) or [oapi-codegen](https://github.com/deepmap/oapi-codegen).
+- Generate server and client API stubs potentially from OpenAPI with [swagger](https://github.com/swagger-api/swagger-codegen) or [oapi-codegen](https://github.com/deepmap/oapi-codegen).
 ## **Alternatives**

-## **Only define HTTP RESTful API only in OpenAPI.
+## **Define HTTP RESTful API only in OpenAPI.
 Not in protobuf.**

 1. Pros:
-   1. We are not sure whether we can definitely generate OpenAPI specifications from protobuf.
+   1. There are might be some complexity, edge case and extra tooling to make the 3-step process (proto -> OpenAPI -> documentation to work.

 2. Cons:
    1. We write API definitions in protobuf for consistency.
+OpenAPI is less consistent compared to protobuf in a project built on Golang.
-   2. Protobuf definition is more concise.
+   2. Protobuf definition is more concise to write.

 ## **Define APIs in gRPC and have RESTful APIs alongside with [grpc - gateway](https://github.com/grpc-ecosystem/grpc-gateway)**